Druk Path Trek

 After 4-5 hours of walking, we will arrive at a yak herders’ pasture at Jangchulakha (3,780m) with outstanding views of the Himalayan range.
 We'll camp near the hillside.

 11KM | 4-5 HOURS | 330M ASCENT | 300M DESCENT | CAMP ALT 3870M

 Trek up the trail along the ridge.
 If the weather is fine, we will see more breathtaking views.
 You can see several snowy peaks in the north and overlook the beautiful river valley.
 For most of this day, we will continue to go north, and soon we could see several temples on the other side of the valley.
 When you reach the Langye Ja La Pass (4,070 m), you are about 50m to the peak.
-After that, we descent slowly until we arrive at Jimilang Tsho Lake(3880m).
+After that, we descend slowly until we arrive at Jimilang Tsho Lake(3880m).
 Jimilang Tsho also called sand ox lake.
 It was named for the ox that emerged from the Lake.
-Meanwhile, this lake is also known for its giant trout.
+Meanwhile, this lake is also known for its giant-sized trout.
 This evening, we will rest in the camp by the lake.

 11KM | 4 HOURS | 270M ASCENT | CAMP ALT 4110M

 We will go around the lake and start climbing the high slope of the lake on the west side of the lake.
 After passing through the bushes, the beautiful scenery will be revealed before your eyes.
 Follow the trail through dwarf rhododendron trees and you will see Janye Tsho Lake(3956m).
 You may come across some yak herder camps where you will have the opportunity to get a glimpse of a nomad’s life.
 After crossing a ridge and soon we can see Simkotra Tsho Lake (4110m).
 In the evening, we will camp by the lake.